AgentNo/87th-admin-bot/README.md

 ### Current Working Features:
 - DM new members who join the server
 - Enlist users with basic Recruit roles
-- Add or remove a user's merc tags
-= Add or remove a user's rep tags
+- Add or remove a user's merc, visitor, or rep roles

 ### In-flight features
 - Medals automation